Apple spars with EU as US$14 billion Irish tax dispute drags on

 LUXEMBOURG: Apple accused the European Commission of misunderstanding its business on day two of the iPhone maker's appeal against a US$14 billion tax order, in a dispute that is key to the EU's drive to collect more taxes but which could also run for years.

-The case centers on tax rulings granted by Ireland to two Apple businesses in the country, Apple Sales International and Apple Operations Europe, which reduced Apple's tax burden for more than two decades - to as low as 0.005per cent in 2014.
+The case centers on tax rulings granted by Ireland to two Apple businesses in the country, Apple Sales International and Apple Operations Europe, which reduced Apple's tax burden for more than two decades - to as low as 0.005per cent in 2014, according to the Commission, although that is disputed by Apple.

 The European Commission ordered the U.S. company in 2016 to pay 13 billion euros (US$14.4 billion) of taxes it said were owed to Ireland.
 But Apple and Ireland, whose economy benefits from hosting a number of multinational firms, are appealing against the decision at Europe's General Court, its second highest.